 We, Bryan Innes and Joanna Pearsall, are the directors of Ecoshow NZ Ltd, now Trading as "The Garden Tool Store."

-We also noticed that good quality garden tools were getting increasingly difficult to obtain in this country, so we kept a look out for good tools from elsewhere.
+We noticed that good quality garden tools are getting increasingly difficult to obtain in this country, so we kept a look out for good tools from elsewhere.